 Over the years, I’ve seen some repeating myths related to VPN services.
 These misconceptions can be dangerous and may lead users to risky online behaviors.
 To avoid this misconception Check out the top-rated VPNs recommended by VPNRanks in 2022.

 In this article, I’ll bust some of the commonest VPN myths one by one.

 1. VPN is another name for proxy

 This is a common confusion.
-Many people have asked me the difference between proxy and VPNs, as most people don’t really see any difference between the two and use the terms interchangeably.
+Many people have asked me the difference between, as most people don’t really see any difference between the two and use the terms interchangeably.